microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;*MethodSignature:*
 &emsp;&emsp;&emsp;*PropertyName*&emsp;`?`*<sub>opt</sub>*&emsp;*CallSignature*

-If the identifier is followed by a question mark, the property is optional.
+If the *PropertyName* is a computed property name ([2.2.3](#2.2.3)), it must specify a well-known symbol.
+If the *PropertyName* is followed by a question mark, the property is optional.
 Otherwise, the property is required.
 Only object type literals and interfaces can declare optional properties.

 A method signature of the form